Slick-Vic/Project-Portfolio/README.md

 # Project-Portfolio
 A collection of projects I've worked on.
-The subjects of concern involve Machine Learning and Cryptopraphy.
+The some of the codes involve methods in Machine Learning and Cryptopraphy.